talwrii/data_mynetdiary/README.md

 Copy the `credentials.example.yaml` file into a `credentials.yaml` and modify it to configure your own username and password in [MyNetDiary](https://www.mynetdiary.com/).

-Execute `python webscrapping.py` to generated an `output.csv` result file with dates and weights.
+Execute `python webscrapping.py` to generated an `output.csv` result file with dates and weights, and a `nutrition.csv` result file with dates and nutritional information.

 You'll probably need to install the dependencies, which are described in `requirements.txt`.
 The simplest way is using `pip install -r requirements` on an isolated Virtualenv environment, but feel free to adapt this process as you fancy.